lampapps/lampapps/_posts/2016-11-13-Static-Website-Hosting.md

 #### Follow these Steps

 >I will be using the domain name `www.example.com` to demonstrate how to set this up.
 You should substitute your domain name.
 You may also refer to the [AWS instructions][awssetupstatic].
+The AWS instructions have you placing your web pages in the  `example.com` bucket.
+The steps below have you placing them in the `www.example.com` bucket.
+Either will work.

 1. If you do not have a Amazon Web Service account you will need to [create one][aws].
-They offer a free tier that you will be able to use at no cost for the first year.

 2. Once logged in, navigate to the S3 management console and create a bucket named exactly the same as your domain name with the `www` placed in front, for example: `www.example.com`.
-Select the region closest to you business.
+Select the region closest to your business.
 For those in the the USA, select **US Standard**.
 Make sure to click **Create**.

 3. Open your new bucket and click on the **Properties** panel:
   * under **Static Website hosting** click **Enable static website hosting**